- Prospective Students

 - Theme II: Evaluating Market Performance

-- Theme IV: Operations and Information Systems Management
+- Theme IV: Technology and Information Systems Management

 - Theme VI: Environmental Analysis: Establishing Competitive Advantage